 According to a report in the Fast Co Design, Facebook researchers recently noticed that two of their artificially intelligent robots were no longer using coherent English to communicate.

-Interestingly, when the researchers dug deeper, they found out that the AI agents — Bob and Alice — were speaking a variation of English, because reportedly, they had deduced that English language “lacks reward”.
+Interestingly, when the researchers dug deeper, they found out that the AI agents — Bob and Alice — were speaking a variation of English because reportedly, they had deduced that the English language “lacks reward”.

 Words Are All We Have:

 The Facebook chatbots’ conversation went something like this:

 Bob: “I can can I I everything else.”

 Alice: “Balls have zero to me to me to me to me to me to me to me to me to.“